-- Did you tell anyone about the experience afterward?
+5. If the incident occurred more than once, how often and when?6.
+What was the complainant's response?
+7. Were there any witnesses to the incident?
 Who?
+8. Are there any written or computer-generated (i.e. e-mails) documents regarding the incident?
+Obtain copies.
+9. Obtain copies of the complainant's diary or journal.
+10. Did you tell anyone about the experience afterward?
+Who?
 When?
 Where?
 What was said?
-What was the other person's response? - 11.
-Are there any other people that have complained about the accused's conduct or any other targets?
-Who? - 12.
-How has the Complainant been affected by the conduct? - B. Discuss the Town's policy on harassment. - 1.
-The prohibitions against harassment. - 2.
-The Town's commitment to banning it from workplace. - 3.
-The Town's commitment to a neutral and impartial investigation. - 4.
-Information obtained in the investigation will be shared on a need-to-know basis (do not promise confidentiality). - 5.
+What was the other person's response?
+11. Are there any other people that have complained about the accused's conduct or any other targets?
+Who?
+12. How has the Complainant been affected by the conduct?
+B. Discuss the Town's policy on harassment.
+The prohibitions against harassment.
+The Town's commitment to banning it from workplace.
+The Town's commitment to a neutral and impartial investigation.
+4. Information obtained in the investigation will be shared on a need-to-know basis (do not promise confidentiality).5.
 The Town's prohibition against retaliatory conduct.
-Ask if the complainant has experienced retaliation. - C. Repeat the complainant's version of the incident and of the information the complainant has provided you to ensure accuracy.

-□ VIII.
-Interviewing The Individual Who Is Alleged To Have Violated Town Policy

-- A. Treat with respect and a presumption of innocence - B. Give the accused the full opportunity to respond to each and every allegation or complaint - C. Explain Town policy regarding the infraction and the investigation, including the Town's policy prohibiting retaliation - D. Ask the accused what else should be looked into to insure fair investigation - E. Explore the relationship between the accused and the complainant - F. Ask the accused for any witnesses or additional documentation to support the accused's defenses
+Ask if the complainant has experienced retaliation.
+C. Repeat the complainant's version of the incident and of the information the complainant has provided you to ensure accuracy.
+VIII. riewing The Individual Who Is Alleged To Have Violated Policy A. Treat with respect and a presumption of innocence B. Give the accused the full opportunity to respond to each and every allegation or complaint C. Explain Town policy regarding the infraction and the investigation, including the Town's policy prohibiting retaliation